HOLIDAY HOME IN PRIME LOCATION CLOSE TO BEACH

 This bright, spacious apartment is very secure and is well-equipped to cater for all your needs.
 It is located on the third (top) floor and can be accessed either by stairs or by means of a lift.
 The South facing balcony is very private and is not overlooked.

 All necessary amenities are immediately adjacent - bars, restaurants, banks, hairdresser, pharmacy, taxis and supermarkets.
-There is a taxi rank and a bus stop at adjacent La Zenia roundabout, allowing easy access to public transport for anyone wishing to visit Torrevieja, and Alicante to the North or the historical port town of Cartagena to the South.
+There is a taxi rank at adjacent La Zenia roundabout.
+There is also a bus stop , allowing easy access to public transport for anyone wishing to visit nearby Torrevieja, or further North to Alicante or Cartagena to the South.

-There is a fantastic local market held in Playa Flamenca (approx a 15 minutes walk) every Saturday morning - not to be missed!
+The nearest local market is held in Playa Flamenca (approx a 15 minutes walk) every Saturday morning and is well worth a visit.

-For those of you who like to keep up tp date on all the big sporting events, Paddy's Point and Gogartys pubs will make sure you are not disappointed, and they are only a short walk from the apartment.
+For those of you who like to keep up to date on all the big sporting events, Paddy's Point and Gogartys pubs will make sure you are not disappointed, and they are only across the road from the apartment.
 There is even a screen which can be watched while sitting outside enjoying the sunshine.

 There are day trips from Torrevieja harbour to the island of Tabarca.
 There are also short boat trips (approx half-hour in duration) along the coastline from Torrevieja.

-There are several excellent golf courses a short drive away.
-Villamartin, Las Ramblas and Campoamor are the closest, being only a 15 minute drive.
-Other courses within driving distance include Roda, Riquelme, Hacienda del Alamo, La Finca and Lo Romero.
+There are several excellent golf courses a short drive away including Villamartin, Las Ramblas and Campoamor.
 The La Zenia golf society arranges trips to many of the surrounding golf courses and will arrange club hire etc. if required.
 This group meets on the morning of golf trips across the road from the apartment at Gogartys pub.
+Paddy's Point also has a society which arranges trips to local golf courses.

 Airport taxi service can also be arranged if required.